bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

-                                you should also specify a ``resolution``. summary                string   The Summary field of the bug. target_milestone       string   The bug's Target Milestone. url                    string   The "URL" field of a bug. version                string   The bug's Version field. whiteboard             string   The Status Whiteboard field of a bug.
+                                you should also specify a ``resolution``. summary                string   The Summary field of the bug. target_milestone       string   The bug's Target Milestone. type                   string   The Type field on the bug. url                    string   The "URL" field of a bug. version                string   The bug's Version field. whiteboard             string   The Status Whiteboard field of a bug.